 They are removable dentures that are used if a person still has some remaining teeth including dental implants.
 If your remaining teeth or dental implants are able to provide adequate support, overdentures may be used.

 Dentures are used to make your mouth look and operate normally.
 They maintain your facial shape allowing you to feel good about yourself.
-As with dental bridges, it can take awhile and lots of practice after you get them before you can chew and talk normally again.
+As with dental bridges, it can take a while and lots of practice after you get them before you can chew and talk normally again.

 If some of your teeth are missing, talk with us about whether dental implants, bridges, or dentures may be options for you.

 Partial dentures can either be made with a plastic base or a metal framework that supports the number of teeth that need to be replaced.
 It is held in the mouth by using clasps and rests that are carefully adapted around the natural teeth.
 The partial denture that uses a metal framework is the traditional design, due to the rigidity and strength of the metal.
-Plastic partial dentures have normally been used as emergency or temporary replacements of missing teeth, allowing the gums and bone to heal before a definitive restorative solution is obtained.
+Plastic partial dentures have normally been used as emergency or temporary replacements for missing teeth, allowing the gums and bone to heal before a definitive restorative solution is obtained.
 Recently, however, various materials such as Valplast have been developed to provide durable, flexible alternatives in certain situations.

-San Diego Smile Center
+San Diego Smile Center – Affordable Dental Implants San Diego

 10737 Camino Ruiz #120 San Diego, CA 92126